luisdiazhr/2D-Feature-Tracking/README.md

 ## 3. Keypoint Removal

-Since we only care about the keypoints on the preceding vehicle, a region of interest is defined around the vehicle.
-The coordinates are.
+A good way to limit the keypoints detection in the preceding vehicle is to draw a bounding box around it.
+Keypoints outside this region are discarded.
+The coordinates of the box that enclose the vehicle are cx = 535, cy = 180, w = 180, h = 150.
+This is implemented like this:

 ## 4. Descriptor Extraction

-A variety of descriptor extractors are available and are selected by setting the string variable descriptorType in the function descExtract.
-The following extractors can be selected:
+A variety of descriptor extractors are available to choose by setting the string variable descriptorType in the function descExtract.
+The following extractors are available:

 - BRIEF
 - ORB